AnestIwata/flask_cookbook_project/README.md

 This is my project for Code Institute, a web application that let's you create, browse and edit recipes.
 I have also added user registration and rich CSS and Javascript visual enchancments.

-You can use my app online under this link [https://flask-cookbook-code.herokuapp.com/index](Heroku FlaskCookbook), registration happens instantly since it's only for the project.
+You can use my app online under this link [https://flask-cookbook-pawel.herokuapp.com/index](Heroku FlaskCookbook) , registration happens instantly since it's only for the project.

 ### Planning